 I’d highly recommend checking out St Ives (my Hometown) and surfing Porthmeor.
 Go and see Harris and the gang at St Ives Surf School; they’ll give you all the coaching and equipment advice you could ever need from surfing in St Ives.

 10. Santa Teresa, Costa Rica

 Santa Teresa in NW Costa Rica is a thriving backpacker-come-surf -town.
-With stunning white sand beaches backed by a tropical green jungle, Santa Teresa is one of the best places to surf in Costa Rica.
+It also happens to be one of the best beginner surf spots in Costa Rica (and the world), with stunning white sand beaches backed by a tropical green jungle, Santa Teresa is one of the best places to surf in Costa Rica.